huynhtrankhanh/CoqCP/Codeforces/contests/4/A/description.md

   As a and b are even, a + b is even and therefore x is even.
 - If x is not less than 4 and is an even number then there exist two positive even integers a and b such a that x = a + b

+  We pick a = 2 and b = x - 2.
+We will show both numbers are positive and even.

+  First, 2 is an even and positive number, therefore a is even and positive.

+  Second, as x is even and 2 is even, x - 2 is even and therefore b is even.
+Also as 4 <= a + b and a = 2, we have 2 <= b.
+Therefore b is positive.

+We now proved our solution is correct.
+The code can be found at [`watermelon.v`](./watermelon.v).